cloudspannerecosystem/autoscaler/terraform/distributed/README.md

 ## Overview

-This directory contains Terraform configuration files to quickly set up the infrastructure for your Cloud Spanner Autoscaler with a distributed deployment.
+This directory contains Terraform configuration files to quickly set up the infrastructure for your Autoscaler with a distributed deployment.

-In this deployment option all the components of the Cloud Spanner Autoscaler reside in a single project, with the exception of Cloud Scheduler (step 1) and the [Forwarder topic and function](../../forwarder/README.md)
+In this deployment option all the components of the Autoscaler reside in a single project, with the exception of Cloud Scheduler (step 1) and the [Forwarder topic and function](../../forwarder/README.md)

-This deployment is the best of both worlds between the per-project and the centralized deployments: * Teams who own the Spanner instances, called Application teams, are able to manage the Autoscaler configuration parameters for their instances with their own Cloud Scheduler jobs. * On the other hand, the rest of the Autoscaler infrastructure is managed by a central team.
+This deployment is the best of both worlds between the per-project and the centralized deployments: *Teams who own the Spanner instances, called Application teams, are able to manage the Autoscaler configuration parameters for their instances with their own Cloud Scheduler jobs.* On the other hand, the rest of the Autoscaler infrastructure is managed by a central team.

 ## Architecture

 ![architecture-distributed](../../resources/architecture-distributed.png)

-For an explanation of the components of the Cloud Spanner Autoscaler and the interaction flow, please read the
+For an explanation of the components of the Autoscaler and the interaction flow, please read the
 [main Architecture section](../../README.md#architecture).